cincheo/ini/README.md

 }
 ```

+Note the absence of a switch in the body of the function.
+That is because, in INI, only rules (``rule := guard '{' statements '}'``) are allowed as first-level statements.

+### Rule-based-style factorial function

-In INI, only rules (``rule := condition|event { action }``) are allowed within a function.
-All the rules continue to be executed until none is applicable anymore or if the function has returned (using an explicit ``return`` statement).
+In INI, all the rules continue to be executed until none is applicable anymore or if the function has returned (using an explicit ``return`` statement).
 In practice, it means that one can use a rule-based flavor to program a function.
 For instance, here is the factorial implementation with a rule-based style.

 ```javascript
 function fac(n) {